rampage644/rampage644.github.io/_drafts/wavenet.md

 )) I talked about implementing Gated PixelCNN that I considered prerequisite for myself before starting coding and training Wavenet.

 As PixelCNN (kind of) successfully implemented and I quite content with the results I'm diving into Wavenet implementation.
 As a side note, I found WaveNet architecture to be much simplier and implementation more straighforward that those of PixelCNN's.
 I think this is partially because I devoted much time to understand many issues while working on PixelCNN.
 Another idea is that 1D audio signal a little simplier that 2D image to work with.

+### TL;DR

+If you're looking for more trustworthy source for wavenet model explanation give [this amazing paper](https://arxiv.org/abs/1702.07825) a try!
+Head for appendix where WaveNet architecture is described.
+Very-very good reading!

 ## Dilated convolutions